RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 Anuj Jindal, the founder, is an ex-manager from SBI, with an M.Com from Delhi School of Economics.
 He also has a JRF in Commerce & Management and NET in HRM, along with more than 5 years of experience in the field of Education.

-FAQs: RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off
+FAQs: RBI Grade B 2025 Preparation Strategy & Exam Analysis

-Yes, unfortunately, there is 0.25 marks are deducted for every wrong answer.
-This applies to both the RBI Grade B Prelims, as well as the Mains exams.
-I know it’s a little disheartening.
-So, make sure you choose your answers after much deliberation.
-That way you don’t have to worry about getting negatively marked.
+Yes, there is 0.25 marks are deducted for every wrong answer.
+This marking scheme applies to both the RBI Grade B Prelims, as well as the Mains exams.

 Well, the question that you ask is fairly simple, but the answer to this is pretty complex.
-You see the time that you’d require to prepare perfectly for the RBI Grade B exam is something that would depend on a lot of things.
+You see the time that you’d require to prepare perfectly for the RBI Grade B exam is something that would depend on a lot on the following factors:

 Having said that, if you are too inclined on solving them, you can practice on the Mock Tests that I have created for you.

-There were 2 shifts in the 2021 RBI Grade B exam, so there is a possibility in the 2022 RBI Grade B exam too that it will have the same number of shifts.
-But this information will be known for certain only after the 2022 notification is released.
+For 2024 RBI Grade B Phase 1 exam, there were 2 shifts conducted.
+Therefore, there is a possibility in the 2025 RBI Grade B exam too that it will have the same number of shifts.
+But this information will be known for certain only after the official 2025 notification is released.